garethltm/obsibrain/sc900/Access Reviews.md

 5. Have reviews recur periodically
 	- You can set up recurring access reviews of users at set frequencies such as weekly, monthly, quarterly or annually.
 Reviewers are notified at the start of each review & upon completion approve or deny access through a friendly user interface & with the help of smart recommendations
 ### Multi-stage access reviews
+- Microsoft Entra [[Access Reviews]] support up to 3 review stages, in